Acacia juncifolia is an erect to spreading shrub to 3 m high.

 The phyllodes (modified leaves) are rigid, very narrow and linear, to 20 cm long and about 1 mm wide with an acute apex.
-They are 4-angled in cross-section.
+They are 4-angled in cross-section; mid to dark green in colour.

 The seed pods are 10 cm long and 3 mm wide, straight to slightly curved.